Open-LinaOS-Foundation/LinaOS/Documentation/process/submitting-patches.rst

 Do not send more than 15 patches at once to the vger mailing lists!!!

-Linus Torvalds is the final arbiter of all changes accepted into the Linux kernel.
-His e-mail address is <torvalds@linux-foundation.org>.
+Linus Torvalds is the final arbiter of all changes accepted into the LinaOS kernel.
+His e-mail address is <torvalds@linaos-foundation.org>.
 He gets a lot of e-mail, and, at this point, very few patches go through Linus directly, so typically you should do your best to -avoid- sending him e-mail.